Research Area: Cybersecurity | Status: Complete | Led By: Researcher-led

 (CI-SOC) at the Saint John campus.
 This research and training lab allows NBCC students, regional K-12 students and industry partners to test and troubleshoot real-world scenarios in a fully simulated environment and see first-hand why IT and OT must work

-The CI-SOC is the first training lab of its kind in New Brunswick – part of a growing cluster of cybersecurity expertise and capacity in that has established our province as a regional and national leader.
+The CI-SOC is the first training lab of its kind in New Brunswick – part of a growing cluster of cybersecurity expertise and capacity that has established our province as a regional and national leader.
 Students and industry partners can use the centre to run simulations of real-world problems and interact with the control systems running various facilities dealing with critical infrastructure, such as factories, utilities, and supply chain companies.
 By practicing cyberattack detection and remediation, learners will gain a greater appreciation and awareness of the critical infrastructure and the skills needed to protect it.

 We’re excited to welcome industry partners to the CI-SOC to run through their security playbook, test new systems, practice breach simulations and verify their security tools.
 Since the lab has the security and industrial control systems that companies use, organizations can use this space to practice in a fully simulated environment to ensure they’re prepared to handle any cyber incidents.